DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/filtering.md

 Import the plugins listed above to set up a Grid with basic filtering.

 Specify the filtering conditions in the `FilteringState` plugin's `filters` property and subscribe to the `update:filters` event.
-Use the `.sync` modifier to setup two-way binding for a property.
+Use the `.sync` modifier for two-way binding.

 .embedded-demo({ "path": "grid-filtering/basic", "showThemeSelector": true })

 ## Using Custom Filtering Algorithms

-You can also specify a filtering predicate using the `IntegratedFiltering` plugin's `columnExtenstions` property to implement custom filtering logic for specific columns.
+Specify a filtering predicate using the `IntegratedFiltering` plugin's `columnExtenstions` property to implement custom filtering logic for specific columns.

 .embedded-demo({ "path": "grid-filtering/custom-filtering-algorithm", "showThemeSelector": true })